eagskunst/Svg2VectorAndroid/README.md

 ## Known issues
 * The Kotlin project needs to be executed two times because in the first one throws a IllegalArgumentException caused by a null value that in fact is not null in any moment.
-* The _cleaner.py_ script could throw an exception when the width or height is a Float.
-To solve this, round the values of the .xml file with floating values (eg: 205.53dp -> 206dp)

 ## Plans
 * Fix issues.